What are my options for seeking permission to travel on a closed road?

 Am I approved to travel during all road closure events?

 No. Approval to receive notifications for WYDOT Authorized Travel events DOES NOT constitute permission to travel during every road closure.
 A road is considered closed to all travelers unless drivers receive a notification that WYDOT has authorized travel.
 The authorization notification will contain the route, area where authorized travel is allowed and the date/time the alert was sent.
 Authorizations for travel will occur on an event-by-event basis and they are valid only for the specific road section(s) listed in the notification.
 Subsequent notifications may alter or rescind previous authorizations for that specific roadway during the same storm or event.

 How long will it take to review my application?

-Each application is reviewed by a Wyoming Highway Patrol (WHP) captain.
+Each application is reviewed by the Wyoming Highway Patrol (WHP).
 Depending on how many applicants there are, it could take anywhere between a day and a few weeks for your application to make it through the review process.
-The busiest times are at the beginning of the WYDOT Authorized Travel season (August 1st) and during/after a major storm.
+The busiest times are at the beginning of the WYDOT Authorized Travel season (September 1st) and during/after a major storm.
 WYDOT/WHP cannot rush applications through the review process.

 What are common reasons for rejection from the WYDOT Authorized Travel program?

 Common reasons for rejection include, but are not limited to: